ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

   - Resource permissions for Power Apps
   - Dataverse security roles - Part of our solution is a special security role, so that that no one can bypass the canvas app.
 This way, data can't be over exposed.
 - Conditional Access Policy via Azure AD Premium can be applied for Power Apps as well
+- All Logic Apps handle authentication to Graph API with a Managed Identity, which means that there are no credentials, which could get exposed/leaked or need to be maintained.

 ## Privacy